SiddharthaHaldar/ruok-service-autochecker/scanners/README.md

 ## Scanners
-Currently working on the functionality for the different pieces that will be communicated via NATs payload.
-(Right now just started on the GitHub piece.)
+Currently working on the functionality for the different pieces that will be passed via NATs payload.
+(Right now just started on the GitHub piece - pulling out details with the octokit API.)

 *Service discovery* will pull in metadata from the DNS GitHub repo to determine which services (defined by endpoints) will be scanned, and their associated GitHub or code repos.
 (TODO - add in container registries too)